pinterest/querybook/docs_website/docs/setup_guide/connect_to_a_query_engine.md

         postgresql://<username>:<password>@<server-host>:<port>/<database>
         ```
         Please refer to the SqlAlchemy [documentation](https://docs.sqlalchemy.org/en/20/core/engines.html#postgresql) for the connection string format.
-    - Select `ConnectionChecker` as status checker
+    - Select `SelectOneChecker` as the status checker

     :::caution About localhost